roche-rs/roche/README.md

 It leverages the [nesting feature of tide](https://github.com/http-rs/tide/blob/main/examples/nested.rs) so all that is required to be developed is a handler while the application infrastructure is provided by prebuilt docker containers.

 Once the base images are downloaded build times are around 5s for debug and 30s for Release.

+Roche is intended to target [knative environments](https://knative.dev/docs/knative-offerings/) but it can also be used to build standard docker containers.

+See the [Architecture](https://github.com/roche-rs/roche/wiki/Architecture) page for details.

 ## pre-reqs